On This Page

 - help nurses develop the practice areas in which they have identified learning needs

 - increase the public’s confidence in the nursing profession.

 MyQA allows you to complete your QA requirements online in a safe, secure and easy-to-use site.

-If you are a Nurse Practitioner, you are also required to develop a third learning goal, based on the anticipated change in NP scope of practice related to controlled substances.
-For example, prescribing controlled substances to your clients or understanding the unique risks associated with substance misuse or diversion.
+If you are a Nurse Practitioner, you are required to develop a third learning goal, based on the change in NP scope of practice related to controlled substances.
+For example, prescribing controlled substances or understanding the unique risks associated with substance misuse or diversion.